top of page

 Steve Horowitz, American Composer

-A creator of odd but highly accessible sounds and a diverse and prolific musician, Steve Horowitz is perhaps best known for his original Score to the Academy Award Nominated film Super Size Me.
-He is also the artist behind thirty six albums of mind bending original music, a grammy winning engineer, Webby and Kid Screen award winning audio director.
+A creator of odd but highly accessible sounds and a prolific, genre-spanning musician, Steve is perhaps best known for his original score to the Academy Award–nominated documentary Super Size Me.
+A Grammy-winning engineer, Webby and Kidscreen award–winning audio director, and accomplished composer, Steve has released thirty-six albums of original, boundary-pushing music.

 bottom of page